 Women-owned businesses are a bedrock of the Kenyan economy.
-Research from the shows that they account for almost half of all micro, small and medium-sized enterprises (MSMEs), which contribute around 20% to the country's GDP.
+Research from the International Finance Corporation (PDF 2.16 MB) shows that they account for almost half of all micro, small and medium-sized enterprises (MSMEs), which contribute around 20% to the country's GDP.

 However, compared with male-owned businesses, they employ fewer staff and are less likely to grow.
 The main barriers are financial literacy and access to funds.
 Without which, they are unable to develop their businesses and so remain stuck at the micro-enterprise level.

 To address this imbalance, our Sunlight brand set up its Women of More programme.
 Working alongside the United Nations Institute for Training and Research (UNITAR), Sunlight designed the programme to empower women entrepreneurs through various initiatives, in particular financial literacy training.